xlibre-alpine/xlibre-ports/Packaging.md

   there are any strippable debug symbols.
 By setting this to `false`, you can disable passing of debug options to the compiler, as well as prevent generation of debug packages.
+* `eepy` *(false)* Sometimes a build gets low energy and doesn't output anything in a few hours.
+That does not mean it will not finish however, just gotta give it time.
+Apply to templates that are known to take more than 4 hours to make cbuild meow to stdout every hour and prevent our infrastructure from terminating the build.
 * `check` *(true)* By disabling this you can ensure the `check` phase is never run, even if enabled and enforced in the build system.
 A reason should always be provided as a comment above the `options`